-5 reasons why we should care about the crisis in Venezuela
+5 reasons why you should care about the crisis in Venezuela (and the upcoming election)

 There's also a fundamental human reason why we should care about what's happening in Venezuela: People there are enduring suffering that would be unimaginable to most of us.

-Rampant inflation and higher food prices mean many people are skipping meals.
+Rampant inflation (the International Monetary Fund projects prices will rise 13,000% this year) and higher food prices mean many people are skipping meals.
 The percentage of malnourished Venezuelans is growing rapidly, according to a national survey by three of the country's major universities.

 Many have dubbed this phenomenon the "Maduro diet" for the embattled president, who has said that doing without "makes you tough."